bassmanitram/strands-engine/README.md

 ## Roadmap

 - Enhanced MCP server discovery and management
+- Advanced A2A agent orchestration and workflow management
 - Plugin system for custom conversation managers
 - Streaming response support for all frameworks
 - Advanced file processing with OCR and vision models